eytanohana/Data-Structures/README.md

 Every class will implement a different data structure and similar structures will be grouped together in the same package.

 All classes will be polymorphic to increase its usability.

+All the source code will be stored in the src folder.
+You can ignore the out folder.